Swastika from Roman mosaic 2nd Century CE. Sousse, Tunisia

-The word swastika comes from the Sanscrit words s u (good) and a sati (to exist) which together mean "may good prevail."
+The word swastika comes from the Sanscrit words su (good) and asati (to exist) which together mean "may good prevail."
 To this day the swastika is a particularly holy symbol of the Hindu, Buddhist and Jain religions, symbolising happiness, good luck, auspiciousness, harmony and balance.
-It was widely used by Native American tribes; to the Navajo it was associated with the whirling log, a sacred image used in healing rituals; to the Hopi it represents the wandering Hopi clans.
+It is also widely used by Native American tribes; to the Navajo it is associated with the whirling log, a sacred image used in healing rituals; to the Hopi it represents the wandering Hopi clans.

 Early 20th century Navajo Whirling Log rug.
 Photo credit: Fishal